gr1d-io/gr1d-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contributing

+Please refer to the [CONTRIBUTING page](./CONTRIBUTING.md) for more information about how you can contribute to this project.
+We welcome bug reports, feature requests, code review feedback, and also pull requests.

 ## References